FlexShooter Pro Tripod Head Review

-When travelling overseas to shoot both landscape and wildlife subjects my first choice tripod heads have been my Sachtler FSB-6 fluid head and Really Right Stuff BH-55 Pro ball head.
+When travelling overseas to shoot both landscape and wildlife subjects my first choice tripod heads used to be my Sachtler FSB-6 fluid head and Really Right Stuff BH-55 Pro ball head.
 The combined weight of these is 3387g, so I would only take them both if they could be packed in a Peli case in the aircraft hold.
 Where weight of equipment was a concern I would instead take my BH-55 Pro ball head along with a Wimberley Sidekick.
 The combined weight of this is 1408g and the operation of the Sidekick with big telephoto lenses falls well short of the Sachtler head, but is acceptable at a pinch.
 Then along came the FlexShooter Pro that covers all bases really well in an extremely compact package with a weight of only 676g!

 Switching between my fluid head and ball head obviously takes time … only a few seconds, but as we all know that can mean the difference between getting the shot and missing out.
 It’s also inevitable that when a great subject presents itself I often have the wrong head on at the time!
 With the FlexShooter Pro I can simply switch from one camera set-up to another without having to change the head over, gaining valuable seconds and hopefully securing the shot … it is always the right head to have on!

-When I first saw the FlexShooter Pro I must admit to being pretty sceptical that such a compact ball head would be able to balance my Canon 1DX and 600mm lens whilst providing a smooth panning action.
+When I first saw the FlexShooter Pro I must admit to being pretty sceptical that such a compact ball head would be able to balance my Canon R5 and 600mm lens whilst providing a smooth panning action.
 It looked physically impossible.
-However, when I first attached this particular camera and lens combination I was amazed just how well it handled the weight.
+However, when I attached this particular camera and lens combination I was amazed just how well it handled the weight.
 In fact, the heavier the lens the smoother the action seems to become!
 Once properly levelled and balanced it really does render it practically weightless.
 I can spin it around with one finger and wherever it stops it stays – no dipping or creeping to spoil my chosen composition.